khanreaz/khanreaz.github.io/_pages/cv.md

 Education
 ======
-* Doctoral candidate at the Freie Universität Berlin, Germany  (expected to graduate in Spring 2024)
+* Dr.rer.nat.  from Freie Universität Berlin, Germany
   * Informaton and Communication Security

-* Master of Science, jointly from TU Berlin and Sorbonne University, France (2016)
+* M.Sc. jointly from TU Berlin and Sorbonne University, France
   * Information and Communication Technology
   * Innovation and Entrepreneurship

-* Bachelor of Science, North South University, Bangladesh (2012)
+* B.Sc. from North South University, Bangladesh
   * Electronic and Telecommunication Engineering
 * Exchange semester in the USA (UGRAD Program, U.S Dept. of State)